srikarg/srikarg.github.io/_posts/2013-05-11-php-html-page-scraping.md

 ?>
 {% endhighlight %}

 Clearly, the PHP Simple HTML DOM Parser can be exceedingly useful in situations such as the one I recently encountered.
 You can find more information about it [here](http://simplehtmldom.sourceforge.net/manual.htm) and you can find documentation [here](http://simplehtmldom.sourceforge.net/manual_api.htm).

+# More information

+You can learn more about this library by reading David Walsh's [tutorial](http://davidwalsh.name/php-notifications).
+Also, be sure to check out [this](http://stackoverflow.com/questions/3577641/how-to-parse-and-process-html-xml) helpful answer on StackOverflow!
 Thanks for reading!